ClementTsang/bottom/README.md

 #### Arch Linux

-You can get it from the AUR by installing `bottom` from the AUR.
+You can get it from the AUR by installing `bottom`.

 ### Windows